-At felling trees he was equal to three men; and

-when six were dragging at one end of a log, he carried the other without apparent exertion.
+At felling trees he was equal to three men; and when six were dragging at one end of a log, he carried the other without apparent once, some because they were anxious to visit Holland, and others exertion.

 After felling timber for six months he went to his master.